 Agenda Item Action by Whom Date this request.
 It was noted that VTE is shortlisted as a quality priority for 2023/24.
 The Committee noted the work that has been undertaken regarding delirium.
 CCA has completed some work on assessment and management of patients with delirium and the Delirium Working Group (DWG) would like to share this and adapt to wider Trust practice.
 Identification of improvements has been made and an action plan is in place to support the improvement.
 This to be supported and monitored by QRMG.
 The Committee noted the Divisional report highlights and acknowledged staff's contribution to safe staffing by being flexible, and by redeployment, etc. It was noted that Level 5 can safely open to 63 beds and the Committee was assured that the Trust has undertaken modelling around the number of beds needed with reduced theatre activity.
 The Committee noted that whilst recruitment is ongoing the Trust would face pressure should activity return to full capacity.
 Two moderate harm incidents were reported in the month of January 2023.
+The Committee discussed the grading of WEB46362, regarding possible missed doses of anticoagulation and was advised of the grading process.
+IBW requested to see the full report when available.
 The Committee noted the WHO Surgical Checklist Compliance and challenged that it was below the expected standard of 100%.
 Is this a recording issue?
 The Committee noted the work that was being undertaken regarding this and the improvement that is being made.
 A focus on this to be brought back to a future Committee meeting.
 No Serious Incidents were reported to QRMG in January 2023.
 MS/LP 04/23 6.1.1 SUI WEB 45103 Organisation O2 review - Final Report and Action Plan The Committee noted the pre-circulated document and discussed the grade of harm and lessons learned.
 The Committee discussed that it had noted two different ventilation issues with low harm and noted the thorough review that had taken place and the triangulation that had taken place at SIERP.
 It was noted that the incident team undertakes a review of what other incidents have occurred, and this is included in SIERP.
 It was noted that the incident review team went above and beyond in this investigation.
-6.1.2 SUI WEB 44277 Category 3 PU Final Report and Action Plan The Committee noted the pre-circulated document and discussed the contributory factors and lessons learned.
+SUI WEB 44277 Category 3 PU Final Report and Action Plan U.1.
+Z The Committee noted the pre-circulated document and discussed the contributory factors and lessons learned.
 6.1.3 Serious Incident Executive Review Panel (SIERP) minutes (2301.03, 230110, 230124, 230131) The Committee noted the pre-circulated documents.
 6.1.4 Trust Wide Quality & Risk Q3 Report